 If you are a current user of Symantec certificates or plan to purchase one in 2017, this could affect you.

-The Chrome browser is used by about 60% of internet users, and a website with a distrusted certificate risks losing a large portion of its audience.
+About 60% of internet users use the Chrome browser.
+A website with a distrusted certificate risks losing a large portion of its audience.
 Anyone trying a site with such a certificate will see a “Not Secure” warning in the address bar.
 So, in this case, you lose risking a lot of possible visitors and customers.

-In summary, no actions are required on your part until Symantec has set up their Managed Partner Infrastructure, which they projected to be on 1 Dec, 2017.
+So, in summary: you do not have to perform any actions until Symantec has set up their Managed Partner Infrastructure.
+They have projected this to take place on 1 Dec, 2017.